onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # React to Preact
 The quickest way to migrate out of React is to move to Preact and their helper package called [`preact-compat`](https://github.com/developit/preact-compat).
+Preact also provides the good parts of React's API without the overhead or bloat of the framework that never really changed after it's release.
+Building on these ideas, Preact was able to excel on areas such as higher progressive web application score using lighthouse. also has better support for web components compared to React.
+Other differences also include server-side rendering and performence which is better in Preact than the original.

+## Why
+Preact has a familar API as React using pattern like ES6 classes and Functional Components without anything else like `React.createClass`.
+At the same time the team behind Preact also provides a helper package for migration from React.
+Preact is highly optimized focusing in on the key parts that makes React so great.
+This is why we think Preact is the perfect first choice when moving off of React to an MIT licensed framework.

 * [bye-react: one line CLI to migrate from React to Preact](https://github.com/colinmcd94/bye-react)
 * [Switching to Preact (from React)](https://preactjs.com/guide/switching-to-preact)